-Please note that these graphs are our initial trial at increasing transparency for the next 12 months and so these will be reviewed and may change month on month.
+Please note that these graphs are reviewed regularly and may change month on month.

 The following charts show the total requirement (blue line) over the next 12 months.
-The charts provide an estimate of the response requirements bv settlement period.
+The charts provide an estimate of the response requirements by settlement period.
 This also includes current contracts and optional services.
-These are bilateral contracts with no upfront fees for providing the service.
+These bilateral contracts with no upfront fees for providing the service.
 Historically they have been the lowest cost option compared to most tenders therefore they are instructed and also included in this report.